andreibesleaga/ghiseul-ai/README.md

 # Ghiseul AI - Genie AI Replica (6GB GPU Edition)

-This is a local replica of the GENIE.AI framework, optimized to run on consumer hardware with limited VRAM (6GB), for development and testing purposes.
+Local replica of the GENIE.AI framework, optimized to run on consumer hardware with limited VRAM (6GB), for development and testing purposes.

-It has added scripts for setup and monitoring of the platform and implements an AI trainable chatbot (with Romanian localizations and public institutions services example), with a full RAG (Retrieval Augmented Generation) pipeline using OPEA microservices, ArangoDB, and vLLM.
+It has added scripts for the setup/running and observability/monitoring of the platform, and implements an AI trainable Chatbot (with Romanian localizations and public institutions services example), with a full RAG (Retrieval Augmented Generation) pipeline using OPEA microservices, ArangoDB, and vLLM.

 ## 🚀 Features